-R.E.M Michael Stipe Is Unrecognizable, Resembles A Bearded David Letterman
+R.E.M.’s Michael Stipe Is Unrecognizable, Resembles A Bearded David Letterman

 — Leonardo DiCapitated (@stillwallmeyer) February 26, 2017

-The Michael Stipe, formerly of R.E.M. that most fans remember was a clean-shaven, bald guy with dark glasses.
-But today, Stipe looks alarmingly like late night talk show host David Letterman, still with a shaved head, but now with a long lumberjack beard.
+The Michael Stipe, formerly of R.E.M., most fans remember was a clean-shaven, bald guy with dark glasses.
+But today, Stipe looks alarmingly like late-night talk show host David Letterman.
+The singer still sports a shaved head, but he now has a long lumberjack beard.
 Stipe is amused that people have said that he and Letterman look like twins, while others say that at this time, Stipe looks like he could be a member of ZZ Top.

 RELATED REPORTS BY INQUISITR